Do you want to add FAQ schema in WordPress?

-In this article, we’ll show you how to add FAQ schema in WordPress and improve your rankings, step by step.
+In this article, we will show you how to add FAQ schema in WordPress and improve your rankings, step by step, leading to richer search results and increased engagement from users seeking specific answers.

 FAQ schema is a smart markup code, also known as structured data, that you can add to your website pages to help Google identify an FAQ section.

-If you add FAQ schema, then Google may choose to reward you with an enhanced search result listing that also shows FAQs directly below your website.
+If you add FAQ schema, then Google may choose to reward you with an enhanced search result listing that also shows FAQs directly below the name of your WordPress website.

 This increased visibility on Google means more traffic to your website.
-It also makes your site appear to be an authority on the subject.
+It also makes your blog look like an authority on the subject.

-Plus, FAQ schema makes your content more helpful to users who prefer the question-and-answer approach.
+Plus, structured FAQ schema makes your content more helpful to users who prefer the question-and-answer approach.

 With FAQ schema, you have control over the questions and answers.
 You can customize the content however you like.
 You can even add emojis to boost your organic click-through rate (CTR).